 - In 25 countries the law covers discrimination based on two grounds (usually race/ethnicity and religion).

 - Iceland, Turkey and Luxembourg have now expanded to cover all three grounds.

-- No dedicated law against discrimination exists in six countries (China, India, Indonesia, Japan, Korea and Switzerland).
+- No dedicated law against discrimination exists in seven countries (China, India, Indonesia, Japan, Jordan, Korea, Saudi Arabia and Switzerland).

 Fields of application

-- Protections are critically missing or weak in many areas of life in China, Estonia, Iceland, India, Latvia, Japan, Russia, Switzerland and Turkey.
+- Protections are critically missing or weak in many areas of life in China, Estonia, Iceland, India, Latvia, Japan, Jordan, Russia, Saudi Arabia, Switzerland and Turkey.

-- Victims benefit from strong enforcement mechanisms in nearly half the MIPEX countries (24 countries: Canada, Mexico, US and most European countries).
+- Victims benefit from strong enforcement mechanisms in nearly half the MIPEX countries (25 countries: Canada, Mexico, South Africa, US and most European countries).

-- In contrast, enforcement mechanisms are weak in 11 countries: Argentina, Austria, Albania, China, Lithuania, Indonesia, India, Japan, Jordan, Korea, Russia, Saudi Arabia, Turkey and the UAE.
+- In contrast, enforcement mechanisms are weak in 14 countries: Argentina, Austria, Albania, China, Lithuania, Indonesia, India, Japan, Jordan, Korea, Russia, Saudi Arabia, Turkey and the UAE.

-- Specialised equality bodies to assist victims of ethnic, racial, religious and nationality-based discrimination in nearly half of the MIPEX countries (28/52).
+- Specialised equality bodies to assist victims of ethnic, racial, religious and nationality-based discrimination in half of the MIPEX countries (29/56).